Contemporary Art

 3. Nellie Mae Rowe

-Nellie Mae Rowe (1900 – 1982) may be best known today for her colorful works on paper, but it was the home installations and sculptural environments that first garnered her attention and thrust her into the national spotlight, along with her collages, altered photographs, and hand-sewn dolls.
-Born to once-enslaved parents, Nellie Mae Rowe worked as a laborer as a child, was married as a teen, and was left widowed twice.
+Nellie Mae Rowe (1900–1982) may be best known today for her colorful works on paper, but it was the home installations and sculptural environments that first garnered her attention and thrust her into the national spotlightalong with her collages, altered photographs, and hand-sewn dolls.
+Born to once-enslaved parents, Nellie Mae Rowe was a laborer as a child, married as a teen, and left widowed twice.

 Despite a young life of hard work and pain, her works are extremely joyful, colorful, and full of life.
-Her home was transformed into a magical wonderland of art called “Playhouse.”
-It was a place that celebrated her friends, neighbors, and loved ones, full of artworks created with found objects, some even including chewing gum that she kneaded into creature shapes and chilled in the freezer that a visitor once recalled, “Everyone from architects to the local deliveryman who stop and stare, because it was an astounding creation.”
+Her home was transformed into a magical wonderland of art called “playhouse.”
+It was a place that celebrated her friends, neighbors, and loved ones, full of artworks created with found objects.
+Some even included chewing gum she kneaded into creature shapes and chilled in the freezer.
+A visitor once recalled, “Everyone from architects to the local deliveryman stopped and stared because it was an astounding creation.”

 One of the first self-taught Black women celebrated for her artwork, she saw considerable nationwide attention and some financial success at the end of her life.
-In 1989, the Guerilla Girls recognized Nellie Mae Rowe along the ranks of Frida Kahlo, Edmonia Lewis, and Georgia O’Keeffe, and her work is in major museums across the country, with the High Museum of Art in Atlanta housing over one hundred of her sculptures, drawings, and paintings.
+In 1989, the Guerilla Girls recognized Nellie Mae Rowe among the ranks of Frida Kahlo, Edmonia Lewis, and Georgia O’Keeffe.
+Her work is in major museums across the country, with the High Museum of Art in Atlanta housing over one hundred of her sculptures, drawings, and paintings.

-James “Son Ford” Thomas (1926 – 1993) was an American gravedigger, blues musician, and self-taught sculptor.
+James “Son Ford” Thomas (1926–1993) was an American gravedigger, blues musician, and self-taught sculptor.
 Thomas taught himself everything.
-He learned to play guitar and write music by listening to the blues on the radio while working in the field.
-While working as a gravedigger, he taught himself how to make skull-unfired clay sculptures, digging the clay himself out of the Yazoo River and using human teeth.
+He learned to play guitar and write music by listening to the blues on the radio while working in the fields.
+While working as a gravedigger, he taught himself how to make unfired clay-sculpted images of skulls, digging the clay himself out of the Yazoo River and featuring human teeth.

-The skulls and unfired clay reflected his life as a gravedigger and his personal philosophy, “we all end up in the clay,” and the ugliness of each piece and the explicit nature of death in his work remind the viewer of mortality and make the audience reflect more deeply about life.
+The skulls and unfired clay reflected his life as a gravedigger and his personal philosophy that “we all end up in the clay. ” The ugliness of each piece and the explicit nature of death in his work reminds the viewer of mortality and makes the audience reflect more deeply about life.
 On weekends, Thomas could be found playing music at numerous blues festivals in Mississippi or private events.

-If you asked when James Thomas was going on, no one would know who you are talking about.
-But if you asked about ‘Son Ford’, a nickname he received as a kid because he would make Ford tractors out of clay in school, everyone in the South would know who you are talking about.
+If you refer to James Thomas, no one would likely know who you are talking about.
+But if you asked about “Son Ford,” a nickname he received as a kid because he would make Ford tractors out of clay in school, everyone in the South would know who you are talking about.

 5. Thornton Dial

-Thornton Dial (1928 – 2016) has one of the most impressive and stunning oeuvre’s of any artist you’ll meet, and fortunately, he lived to see his work enter the collections of some of the most prominent museums in the United States and be a part of the mainstream art world in unprecedented ways, defying what it meant to be a Black folk artist.
+Thornton Dial (1928–2016) has some of the most impressive and stunning oeuvres of any artist you’ll meet.
+Fortunately, he lived to see his work enter the collections of some of the most prominent museums in the United States and become a part of the mainstream art world in unprecedented ways, defying what it meant to be a Black folk artist.

 Richard Lacayo, Art and Architecture Critic